keboola/developers-docs/extend/generic-extractor/functions.md

 ### Configuration Attributes
 The *configuration attributes* are accessible in some function contexts and they represent the entire [`config`](http://localhost:4000/extend/generic-extractor/config/) section of Generic Extractor configuration.
-There is some processing involved which means that:
+There is some processing involved, which means that:

 - the [`jobs`](http://localhost:4000/extend/generic-extractor/config/jobs/) section is removed entirely.
 - all other values are flattened (keys are concatenated using dot `.`) into a one-level deep object.